Places in Slovakia

 Terrorism in Slovakia

-An attack on a bar popular with the LGBT+ community in the capital Bratislava on 12 October 2022 which resulted in 2 deaths was classified as a terrorist act.
+An attack on a bar popular with the LGBT+ community in the capital, Bratislava, on 12 October 2022, which resulted in 2 deaths, was classified as a terrorist act.
 Prior to this attack, there was no recent history of terrorism in Slovakia.
-Further attacks cannot be ruled out.

 Border with Ukraine

 There is widespread military activity in Ukraine.
-FCDO advises against all travel to Ukraine.
+See warnings against travel in Ukraine travel advice.

 Political demonstrations

-Demonstrations may occur with little or no warning.
-Avoid any protests, political gatherings or marches.
+Demonstrations may start with little or no warning.
 Follow the advice of local authorities.

 Crime